Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments: Simulation validation

 \subsubsection{NuMI Beam}

-The NuMI beam is made by striking 120 GeV momentum protons on a graphite target.
+The NuMI beam is made by striking 120 GeV kinetic energy protons on a graphite target.
 The beamline is roughly north pointing along the axis from Fermilab to the MINOS far detector in Minnesota.
 The SBN detectors are not along the beam axis, but are slightly off axis.
 The beam does however pass at small angle with respect to both MicroBooNE and ICARUS-T600.
 Given the higher energy of the beam and the angular spread in the produced scalars, these detectors can have significant sensitivity to scalars produced with the NuMI beam.
 The MicroBooNE detector is located a distance of roughly 685 m from the target at an angle of $0.14$ radians ($7.8^\circ$), while the ICARUS-T600 is 803 m at an angle of $0.097$ radians ($5.5^\circ$).
 The accelerator delivered $5.7\times 10^{20}$ POT in the 2018 fiscal year~\cite{FNAL:2018}, for a projected total of close to $3 \times 10^{21}$ expected from running for 5 years, which we take as our benchmark for NuMI-based studies.
 The NuMI beam has two horns whose position and current can be adjusted depending on the desired energy and type (neutrino or antineutrino) of the beam.
-The actual running mode will be determined by NO$\nu$A physics requirements and could have some effect on the final results.
+The actual running mode will be determined by NO$\nu$A physics requirements.
+However, because an order-1 fraction of our signal will come from decays of neutral mesons which are unaffected by the magnetic horns, we do not expect the mode to significantly affect the final results.
 We assume the standard ``medium energy'' mode horn locations, which have been used for the past several years~\cite{Adamson:2015dkw}, and neutrino mode running with a 200 kA forward horn current configuration below.